cognitivecomputations/OpenChatML/README.md

 OpenChatML is designed to be a lightweight and flexible markup language for representing conversational data.
 It focuses on the core elements and structures necessary to capture the essence of conversations, while allowing for extensibility and customization.

-The specification defines the syntax and semantics of OpenChatML, including the special tokens, message structure, conversation structure, fill-in-the-middle tasks, and multi-file sequences.
+The specification defines the syntax and semantics of OpenChatML, including the special tokens, message structure, conversation structure, fill-in-the-middle tasks, and multi-file sequences, and function calling.
 It also provides guidelines for parsing and generating OpenChatML data.

 ### 1.4 Comparison to Other Specifications